moecklgroup/DNAPaint_nNAnalysis/README.txt

 * After the installation continue with the anaconda prompt, type >>conda activate picassoenv<<
 * After the environment is activated type >>spyder<<.
 A new window for spyder will open.
 * Set the matplotlib plotting backend to Qt in spyder.
 Tools>Preferences>IPython console>Graphics> Select backend as Qt
+* Edit python path to add the "Custom-Picasso" folder from the repository.
+Go to Tools>PYTHON PATHMANAGER> add the "Cutom-Picasso" folder.

 Runing the scripts
 * Copy the path to folder containing localizations from a single cell.
 Paste this path to the value localization_folder in parameter_file.json in the repository.
 Use “\\” instead of “\” in the path.